kxzongoing/quantmesh-docker/README.md

 ## 🚀 **QuantMesh Platform Features**

-> **Professional-grade portfolio management and analytics platform with advanced quantitative analysis tools.**
+> **Aims to be a professional-grade portfolio management and analytics platform offering advanced quantitative analysis.**

 ---